apache/nuttx/configs/efm32-g8xx-stk/README.txt

    ------------------------------------------
    The control MCU acts as a board controller (BC).
 There is a UART connection between the EFM and the BC.
-The connection is made by setting the BC_EN line high.
+The connection is made by setting the EFM_BC_EN (PD13) line high.
 The EFM can then use the BSP to send commands to the BC.
-When BC_EN is low, BC_TX and BC_RX can be used by other applications.
+When EFM_BC_EN is low, EFM_BC_TX and EFM_BC_RX can be used by other applications.

 Configurations
 ==============
-  Each EFM32 Gecko Starter Kit configuration is maintained in a sub-director and can be selected as follow:
+  Each EFM32 Gecko Starter Kit configuration is maintained in a sub-directory and can be selected as follow:

     cd tools